IlMusu/IlMusuEnchantmentsMod/README.md

 At level 2, the damage reduction is 3.0 half-hearts. <br />
 At level 3, the damage reduction is 4.5 half-hearts. <br />
 At level 4, the damage reduction is 6.0 half-hearts. <br />
-At level 5, the damage reduction complitely cancels the damage. <br />
+At level 5, the damage reduction completely cancels the damage. <br />
 <br />
 <p align="center">
 	<img src="https://github.com/IlMusu/IlMusuEnchantmentsMod/blob/documentation/gifs/alighting.gif?raw=true">